1. PERSONAL FINANCE

 If you make a 3.5% down payment, the minimum credit score for an FHA mortgage is 580.
 Conventional mortgages typically require a 620 credit score.

-Can I buy a house after debt settlement?
+Can I get a mortgage after debt settlement?

 What is a good credit score to buy a house?

-You may be eligible to apply for an FHA mortgage with a FICO score as low as 500, but it’s extremely difficult to get approved with a score that low.
+You may be eligible to apply for an FHA mortgage with a FICO Score as low as 500, but it’s extremely difficult to get approved with a score that low.
 Most conventional (non-government) mortgage programs set minimum scores at 620, and most successful applicants have scores closer to 700.
 The best loans and terms go to borrowers with credit scores over 740.